-If you would like additional information or print copies of the brochures listed below, please stop by the Community Cancer Resource Center (CCRC), call the ASK-RPCI line at 1-877-ASK-RPCI (1-877-275-7724)or email ASKRPCI@roswellpark.org.
+If you would like additional information or print copies of the brochures listed below, please stop by the Cancer Resource Center for Patients and Families, call the ASK-RPCI line at 1-877-ASK-RPCI (1-877-275-7724) or email ASKRPCI@roswellpark.org.

 Coping With Fear of Recurrence This Web page from the American Society of Clinical Oncology (ASCO) suggests ways to deal with and move beyond fears that cancer will come back, which is very common when treatment is completed.